During severe weather, it’s important to be prepared for adverse conditions on streets, sidewalks and multiuse paths caused by snow and ice.

-Snowy weather can cause road closures and situations where campus officials must change bus routes to accommodate safe and accessible roads to and from campus.
-The Buff Bus Inclement Weather Reroute map for the Williams Village, Athens North and Discovery Express Buff Buses illustrates the altered routes to be used when snow begins piling up on campus streets.
-Riders should check the CUBusTracker app for campus bus updates and reroute alerts.
+- Snowy weather can cause road closures and situations where campus officials must change bus routes to accommodate safe and accessible roads to and from campus.
+Riders should check the Transit app for campus bus updates and reroute alerts.
 Commuting students, faculty and staff riding to/from campus via RTD bus routes are encouraged to sign up for RTD Rider Alerts.

-CU Boulder’s Division of Emergency Management features several winter weather safety tips on its website.
+- CU Boulder’s Division of Emergency Management features several weather safety tips on its website.

 - The city of Boulder’s snow and ice control website features key things you can do to stay informed and be prepared for a snow event.